-With the PTF for APAR VM66532, z/VM 7.1 and 7.2 provide support to enable guests to exploit function on IBM z16.
+With the PTF for APAR VM66532, z/VM 7.2 provides support to enable guests to exploit function on IBM z16.
 The following support is included:

 - Reset DAT protection facility, which provides a more efficient way to disable DAT protection, such as during copy-on-write or page-change tracking operations. - New CPU topology location information from Diag x204 is added to monitor records MRSYTCUP and MRSYTCUM. - Breaking-event-address register (BEAR) enhancement facility, which facilitates the debug of wild branches.